 - Calculate the power mismatch vector and power injection current.

-- Apply the various iteration methods like Newton Raphson, Gauss Siedel etc.
+- Apply the various iteration methods like Newton-Raphson, Gauss-Siedel etc.

-- Check the mismatching vector that whether it is in the prescribed limit of 0.001 per unit.
+- Check the mismatching vector that whether it is within the prescribed limit of 0.001 per unit.
 If yes, then stop the procedure and if no then continues the steps of iteration to obtain the new values.

 - Recheck the values again, whether the obtain values are within the limit.